 The maximum sample size will be 1000 patients.
-The study will be monitored using a flexible group sequential design that stops for both efficacy and futility.
-Since patients will be coenrolled on two studies, the DSMB will meet at the same time for both studies Each of the primary comparisons will be monitored independently.
-For instance, if the medical food comparison crosses a boundary, then the accrual to the study will continue until the time of feeding comparison crosses a boundary.
+The study will be monitored using a flexible group sequential design that stops for efficacy/futility.
+Since trophic vs. full-calorie feeding is a two-sided question with either strategy possibly improving outcomes, efficacy and futility stopping rules will be the same (i.e. efficacy of one strategy would be the same as futility of the other strategy).
 The reported confidence intervals on the treatment difference will be adjusted for the group sequential design using the method of Jennison & Turnbull.